Book Prize Award Lecture: Thursday, February 22, 2024

-The 2021 David J. Weber Prize for the Best Non-fiction Book on Southwestern America will be presented to Paul Barba at a special ceremony and book signing at SMU honoring his volume, Country of the Cursed and the Driven: Slavery and the Texas Borderlands (University of Nebraska Press, 2021).
+The 2022 David J. Weber Prize for the Best Non-fiction Book on Southwestern America will be presented to Natalia Molina at a special ceremony and book signing at SMU honoring her volume, A Place at the Nayarit: How a Mexican Restaurant Nourished a Community (University of California Press, 2021).

 The judging committee wrote:

 In her fascinating new monograph, A Place at the Nayarit: How a Mexican Restaurant Nourished a Community, Natalia Molina offers a rare glimpse into the everyday lives of immigrant laborers through the lens of the Nayarit restaurant in Echo Park, Los Angeles.
 Through skillful use of oral, family, urban, and social history, Molina demonstrates how sites such as the Nayarit often operate as worlds of their own, serving as workplaces, community spaces, and meeting grounds for diverse groups; they are crucial places of support for racialized and marginalized individuals.
 With engaging and humanizing storytelling, Molina’s work invites us to consider how sites similar to the Nayarit are spread throughout the region, thereby reconfiguring our understanding of the Southwest borderlands.